bmorris3/batman/docs/tutorial.rst

 The eclipse light curve is normalized such that the flux of the star is unity.
 The eclipse depth is :math:`f_p`.
 The model assumes that the eclipse center occurs when the true anomaly equals :math:`3\pi/2 - \omega`.

-For convenience, `batman` includes utilities to calculate the time of secondary eclipse from the time of inferior conjunction, and vice versa.
+For convenience, `robin` includes utilities to calculate the time of secondary eclipse from the time of inferior conjunction, and vice versa.
 See the ``get_t_secondary`` and ``get_t_conjunction`` methods in the API.

 .. warning:: Note that the secondary eclipse calculation does NOT account for the light travel time in the system (which is of order minutes).
-Future versions of ``batman`` may include this feature, but for now you're on your own!
+Future versions of ``robin`` may include this feature, but for now you're on your own!

 Supersampling